What Is The Best Way To Lose Weight? A Guide To Easy Calorie Counting

 Ok, so then what are macros?

-Protein, carbohydrates, and fats are the primary macros in the food and liquid you consume.
+Protein, carbohydrates, and fats are the primary macros in your food and liquid.
 Like calories, macros are also represented in numerical form.
 Anything you ingest will have some numerical combination of these three macros, each with an assigned numerical value.

 In the end, the calories you eat determine the weight you lose.